cslev/llamacpp-cuda-arm64-docker/README.md

 # llamacpp-cuda-arm64-docker
-This repo is to build your own llama.cpp Dockerimage with CUDA for ARM64 (DGX Spark).
+This repository helps you build your own llama.cpp Docker image with CUDA support for ARM64 architectures (tested on NVIDIA DGX Spark).

+## Hardware Requirements

+- **Architecture**: ARM64 (aarch64)
+- **GPU**: NVIDIA GPU with CUDA support (e.g., NVIDIA GB10 or similar)
+- **VRAM**: Minimum 8GB for small models (3B-7B parameters), 24GB+ recommended for larger models (30B+)
+- **Drivers**: NVIDIA driver version 535+ with CUDA 12.0+ support
+- **OS**: Linux (Ubuntu 22.04/24.04 recommended)

+## Prerequisites

-In order to compile this Docker image, you have to have a fully working NVidia ARM64-based Linux system with all drivers, including CUDA too.
-It also means, you are actually able to run llama.cpp or any AI workload efficiently on your system by offloading (most of) the processing to the GPU entirely.
+To compile this Docker image, you need a fully working NVIDIA ARM64-based Linux system with all drivers installed, including CUDA.
+This means you should already be able to run llama.cpp or any AI workload efficiently on your system by offloading most of the processing to the GPU.

-## Best way to check
-The best way to check is to run certain commands and verify their outputs:
+## Check Your System

+Verify your system is properly configured by running these commands:
 ```
 $ nvcc --version
 nvcc: NVIDIA (R) Cuda compiler driver